top of page

 Application Deadline: February 15 to March 31 for an internship from June until December; September 15 to October 15 for an internship from January until May.

 BMW’s Technical Pre-Study Internship is a prestigious internship for those looking for experience in automotive engineering before they start college.
-This opportunity will allow you to explore all aspects of car manufacturing as internship roles are not limited to the technical aspects but are open to all elements of the production line.
-The program is competitive and is restricted to those who are seriously dedicated to pursuing higher education in this field.
+This opportunity will allow you to explore all aspects of car manufacturing.
+The program is competitive and is restricted to those who are dedicated to pursuing higher education in this field.
+You will gain knowledge, skills, and access to a network of professionals in the car industry.

 Location: Michigan Technological University, Houghton, MI